 2018 is going to be spectacular!!

-I’m remembering my auntie’s breakfast table complete with these homemade goodies served with gorgeous cutlery.
+I’m remembering my auntie’s breakfast table complete with these homemade preserves and locally sourced goodies, served with gorgeous cutlery.